FlowFuse/flowfuse/docs/install/local/stacks.md

  - `memory` - the value to apply (in MB) to the Node.js `max-old-space-size` option.
     This defines the point where Node.js will start freeing unused memory.
 It is not a hard limit - the project's memory usage will not be capped - but this is useful when running on a memory constrained device such as a Raspberry Pi.
+Recomended minium `256`.
  - `nodered` - the version number of Node-RED to use.
+This shold match the value used in the steps following.

 ## Upgrading Node-RED